mjk93447-cpu/DREAM-SPTP/README.md

 ### 1.1 Background

 Flexible Printed Circuit Board (FPCB) bending is a critical manufacturing process where micro-cracks in internal copper traces can lead to latent reliability failures.
 Current quality control relies on end-of-line microscopic confirmation, which consumes significant time and resources.
-The fundamental challenge is that side-view cameras capture bending kinematics, but the FPCB appears as a thin line�봫aking direct top-view crack synthesis physically impossible.
+The fundamental challenge is that side-view cameras capture bending kinematics, but the FPCB appears as a thin line shape.
+So, direct top-view crack synthesis from only side-view camera is physically impossible.

 ### 1.2 Data Constraints